rapidwebltd/SimpleStripe/README.md

 ### Charging the customer

 Charging customers is simple.
-The following code is an example of how you can handle the payment form post back, attempt to charge the customer and handle success or failure.
+The following code is an example of how you can:

+1. Handle the payment form post back
+2. Attempt to charge the customer
+3. Handle success or failure

 ```php
 // If payment form has been submitted